 Voting takes place with the use of a computer system, which also counts the votes.
 The By-laws and Standing Rules of the General Meeting do not provide for the possibility to vote by mail or with the use of electronic means of communication.

 The following matters require a resolution of the General Meeting (in addition to other matters set out in the Code of Commercial Partnerships and Companies):

-- Adoption of resolutions concerning the cancellation of shares, which set the rules of acquiring shares by the Bank, in particular the amounts allotted for purchasing the shares for redemption and funding sources, and in particular setting the policy of share cancellation not regulated in the By-laws.
+- adoption of resolutions concerning the redemption of shares, which set the rules of acquiring shares by the Bank, in particular the amounts allotted to purchasing shares for redemption and funding sources, and in particular setting the policy of share redemption not regulated in the By-laws;

-- Establishment of the principles of remunerating Members of the Supervisory Board.
+- establishment of the principles of remunerating the Members of the Supervisory Board;

-- Matters submitted by shareholders in accordance with the By-laws.
+- matters submitted by the shareholders in accordance with the By-laws;

-- Election of an entity authorised to audit financial statements as statutory auditor of the Bank.
+- election of the entity authorised to audit financial statements as a statutory auditor of the Bank.

-The General Meetings of mBank take place on the Bank’s premises in Warsaw and are broadcast on-line.
+The General Meetings of mBank take place in the Bank’s headquarters in Warsaw and are broadcast on- line.
 The General Meetings may be attended by the representatives of the media.

 Only persons who are shareholders of the Bank sixteen days before the date of the General Meeting have the right to participate in the General Meeting of the Bank.
 The shareholder(s) of the Bank representing at least one-twentieth of the share capital may request that specific items be put on the agenda for the Annual General Meeting.
 The request should be submitted to the Management Board of the Bank no later than twenty-one days prior to the date of the Annual General Meeting.